§ 1. Eligibility

 (1) The place of performance for the legal relationships between the Auction House and the Contributors and the Bidders shall be the place of business of the Auction House.

 (2) All legal disputes arising shall be governed exclusively by Austrian substantive law.
 The UN Convention on Contracts for the International Sale of Goods (CISG) shall not apply.
-The remote acceptance law without giving reasons is excluded.
-The objects will be exhibited close to the auction and can be inspected in person.
+The remote purchase law without giving reasons is excluded.
+The objects will be exhibited close to the auction and can be viewed in person.